Particular/docs.particular.net/transports/transactions.md

 ## Transactions

-Four levels of guarantees with regards to message processing are offered.
+Four levels of guarantees with regard to message processing are offered.
 A level's availability depends on the selected transport.

 ### Transaction levels supported by NServiceBus transports